TheOneThatFlys/Pygame-Projects/README.md

 ## Wave Function Collapse
 A visualisation of a wave function collapse algorithm generating a circuit board.

+Did not implement backtracking, so the algorithm may get stuck and start over.

 Practical applications may be a sudoku solver, or dungeon map generation.